2 Tennessee Guard pilots killed in a Black Hawk helicopter crash are identified

 The Tennessee National Guard named the two pilots who died in a Black Hawk helicopter crash in Madison County, Ala., near the Tennessee state line, on Wednesday.

-Daniel Wadham and Danny Randolph were killed during a training flight in which their helicopter "rapidly descended and impacted the ground," the Tennessee National Guard said in a statement Thursday.
+Daniel Wadham, 39, and Danny Randolph, 40, were killed during a training flight in which their helicopter "rapidly descended and impacted the ground," the Tennessee National Guard said in a statement Thursday.
 Both of them held the rank Chief Warrant Officer 3 and had served for 15 and 13 years, respectively.

 They were approaching the Huntsville Executive Airport when the helicopter crashed near Alabama Highway 53 and Burwell Road, the Guard said.
 The cause of the crash is still under investigation.